SfundoMhlungu/vector-sqlite3/README.md

 ## Contributing

-Contributions, bug reports, and feature requests are welcome!
+Contributions, bug reports, **build realeases for other platforms** and feature requests are welcome!
 Feel free to fork the repository and submit a pull request with your improvements.

 ---